- Applicants considered appropriate for the program will then be contacted for an interview by the supervisor at New

 - A candidate's ability to think theologically about the data of human experience in the Hospital.

-- An attempt to assure heterogeneity in the final group, i.e. a balanced proportion of male and female participation, a mixture of religious backgrounds, and personality types.
+- An attempt to assure heterogeneity in the final group, including gender balance and a mixture of faith backgrounds.

 Relationship of Setting to CPE Training

 When students enter the Clinical Pastoral Education Program at NYM Hospital, they enter a religiously oriented, multidisciplinary community of healthcare professionals.
 As new members of this community, they immediately find themselves interacting with other members from doctors, nurses, and technicians to social workers, therapists, and administrators.
 Through the interrelatedness of these disciplines, students quickly come to understand the concept of "holistic healthcare" and the integral role of pastoral care.

 While a chaplain's responsibilities are clearly stipulated, what is purposely not defined at the beginning of training is how the student-chaplain should relate to other members of the community: The how-to's will be answered experientially and through reflection on the issues that arise for the individual.

 The lessons learned in this way are far-reaching.
 For instance, the student's reflection on how he relates to other staff members, as well as to his supervisor, may help him understand how he relates to "authority figures" in general.
 The student may then be able to see how he relates to God and the Church as authorities.
 This, in turn, may lead the student to reflect on how he senses his own authority, as both person and minister.